siyelo/dna/_docs/unconference.md

 Space](http://en.wikipedia.org/wiki/Open_Space_Technology) format.

 That means the only real rule is the **Law of 2 feet**.
-Our version of it is: **“if you aren’t contributing or learning or having fun where you stand now, use your two feet (and go somewhere where you can contribute or learn or have fun)!”**
+Our version of it is: **"if you aren’t contributing or learning or having fun where you stand now, use your two feet (and go somewhere where you can contribute or learn or have fun)!"**

 Other guiding principles (we vary them a bit, but this should give you the general idea):